EOSIO/welcome/docs/10_welcome-to-eosio/index.md

 ---
 content_title: Hello EOSIO World!
-link_text: Welcome to the Developers Portal
+link_text: Welcome to the Developer Portal
 ---

-## Welcome to the EOSIO Developers Portal!
+## Welcome to the EOSIO Developer Portal!

-The *EOSIO Developers Portal* is an EOSIO documentation platform that hosts a rich array of technical product documentation resources created and curated for the EOSIO blockchain developers community.
+The *EOSIO Developer Portal* is an EOSIO documentation platform that hosts a rich array of technical product documentation resources created and curated for the EOSIO blockchain developers community.
 These resources empower developers from all technology backgrounds to build enterprise-grade, secure, and scalable blockchain applications using the open-source EOSIO software.

 We recognize our community developers to be an important part of the EOSIO blockchain ecosystem.
 Using the open source development model, we have a shared mission of leveraging the power of open source technologies to further mature the EOSIO platform.